GandhiCloudLab/envizi-reporting-frameworks/readme.md

 Specific standards across 33 topics.
 They belongs to `Environmental, Social, Governance` and  other topics.

 ### 5.2 Task Force on Climate-related Financial Disclosures (TCFD)
-### 5.3 Value Reporting Foundation (VRF)  (Sustainability Accounting Standards Board (SASB) and  International Integrated Reporting Council (IIRC) )

-- allow reporters to select the questions they want to report against,
-  - depending on factors such as their industry of operation and their materiality.
-- Scoring is typically not included in these frameworks.

-### 5.2 Task Force on Climate-related Financial Disclosures (TCFD)

 TCFD is explicitly designed to address `climate-related` financial risks of the business to investors, lenders and insurers, falling within the ‘E’ of ESG reporting.